John-Nagle/lslutils/npc/README.md

 *Green is the static path.
 Red is where the static path was blocked.
 Yellow is the result from the maze solver.*

 * Some objects, especially furniture, come with poorly chosen collision volumes.
 If you can walk though it with an avatar, this path planning system will go through it.
+Check buildings for holes in the walls, too.

 * Thin horizontal objects, such as tables, may not be detected by this system, because it's using llCastRay, and all the rays might miss the edge of the table.
 If this is a problem, put an invisible solid under the table and make it a static obstacle.

-* This system can climb stairs, if there is a flat walkable surface just above them.
-The "invisible rug" trick works for this.
-Make sure the top and bottom of the physics models fit well with the floors above and below.
+* This system can climb most stairs that avatars can climb by walking.

 ## License